keystonejs/keystone/docs/guides/intro-to-graphql.md

 ### \_allUsersMeta

-Retrieves all items meta for the user list.
-Currently used to return a count of all items which can be used for pagination.
+Retrieves meta information about items in the user list such as a `count` of all items which can be used for pagination.
 The `_allUsersMeta` query accepts the same [search and filtering](#search-and-filtering) parameters as the `allUsers` query.

 #### Usage